Michael S. Turner: Education

-Turner received a B.S. in Physics from the California Institute of Technology in 1971, and earned a PhD in physics from Stanford University in 1978.
+Turner received a B.S. in physics from the California Institute of Technology in 1971 and earned a PhD in physics from Stanford University in 1978.

 Career

-Turner became an instructor in physics at Stanford University in 1978, and was a fellow at the Enrico Fermi Institute from 1978 to 1980.
-He was a visiting professor at the Institute for Theoretical Physics at the University of California, Santa Barbara from 1981 to 1982, and became a scientist at the Fermi National Accelerator Laboratory in Batavia, Ill, in 1983.
+Turner became an instructor in physics at Stanford University in 1978 and was a fellow at the Enrico Fermi Institute from 1978 to 1980.
+He was a visiting professor at the Institute for Theoretical Physics at the University of California, Santa Barbara, from 1981 to 1982 and became a scientist at the Fermi National Accelerator Laboratory in Batavia, Ill, in 1983.

-Turner joined the faculty of the University of Chicago as an assistant professor of Astronomy and Astrophysics in 1980, rising to Associate Professor and then Full Professor as of 1985.
-He served as chair of the department from 1997 to 2003, and was named the Bruce V. and Diana M. Rauner Distinguished Service Professor of Astronomy and Astrophysics in 1998.
+Turner joined the faculty of the University of Chicago as an assistant professor of astronomy and astrophysics in 1980, rising to associate professor and then full professor as of 1985.
+He served as chair of the department from 1997 to 2003 and was named the Bruce V. and Diana M. Rauner Distinguished Service Professor of Astronomy and Astrophysics in 1998.
 He held a joint appointment as one of the founding members of the NASA/Fermilab Theoretical Astrophysics Group at the NASA Fermilab Astrophysics Center (NFAC).

-In addition, Turner served as the President of the Aspen Center for Physics from 1989 to 1993, and the assistant director of the National Science Foundation for Mathematical and Physical Sciences from 2003 to 2006.
+In addition, Turner served as the president of the Aspen Center for Physics from 1989 to 1993 and as the assistant director of the National Science Foundation for Mathematical and Physical Sciences from 2003 to 2006.
 He has served on committees for the Department of Energy, NASA, NSF, the American Physical Society, the American Association for the Advancement of Science, the American Academy of Arts and Sciences, and the National Academy of Sciences.
-Turner was President of the American Physical Society in 2013.
+Turner was president of the American Physical Society in 2013.

 From 2010 to 2019, Turner served as director of the Kavli Institute for Cosmological Physics at the University of Chicago.
 He was succeeded as director by Edward Kolb.

-By 2020 Turner was the Rauner Distinguished Service Professor Emeritus of Physics at UChicago.
+By 2020, Turner was the Rauner Distinguished Service Professor Emeritus of Physics at UChicago.